neilcuz/neilcuz/README.md

 ## Hello 👋

 Hi, I'm Neil, a freelance data professional from Scotland living in Glasgow.
 I love all things coding and data.
+I led analysis teams across government for a number of years, using data analysis, machine learning and other techniques to help answer some of the toughest questions facing the UK.

 ## Currently working on